akki-1/akki-1/README.md

 🔭 3) Angular
 💁 Built responsive and reactive front-ends with Angular.
 Ensure that applications & REST API's are secured using industry standard techniques like JWTs, HttpOnly cookies.

+⚡ Fun fact: Makes no sense if u working without fun in It World.
 🙏 Thanks for visiting my profile
 SEE YOU ON THE OTHER SIDE😃